REGmon-project/REGmon-project.github.io/docs/_sources/installation.rst.txt

 Download Repository
 ~~~~~~~~~~~~~~~~~~~~~~

-For downloading the repository from github and copying it onto your system you have two options:
+For downloading the repository from GitHub and copying it onto your system you have two options:

 **Using GIT**